mdg-iitr-learning/assignments-b21/README.md

 2. Add a folder with your slack_username
 3. Within that folder add another sub-folder named lec-[lecture_no]-[topic]
 4. Add your assignment in a new branch named username-lec-[lecture_no]-[topic]
-5. Submit a pull request to the main repo describing what you have done.
+5. Submit a pull request to the main repo describing what you have done named username-lec-[lecture_no]-[topic]